 /etc/elasticsearch.
 (For the

 complete list of default paths, see Directory Layout in

 the Elasticsearch Reference.)

 To install the Watcher and License plugins on a DEB/RPM package installation, you need to run

-bin/plugin -i from the
+bin/plugin install from the

-/usr/share/elasticsearch directory with superuser permissions, and
+/usr/share/elasticsearch directory with superuser permissions.
+For example:

 bin/plugin script requires direct Internet access to download and install the